Programs

 Grant Limits

-In order to assist as many households as possible the Department is attempting to hold to an aggregate cost.
-However, the Community Development Department will review the homeowner's needs and make determinations accordingly.
+The department is attempting to hold to an aggregate cost to assist as many households as possible.
+However, the Community Development Department will review the homeowner's needs and determine accordingly.

 Where multiple repairs are needed which, in the aggregate cost, would exceed the grant limits defined above, the Director of Community Development may approve such grants if and only if the cost of repairs does not exceed the market value of the property and the repairs to the property would significantly extend the useful life of the property.